-- Host Name/ IP The network hostname or IP address of the database server. - Use Kerberos Authentication (Oracle only, optional) Whether to use Kerberos to authenticate to the database.
+- Host Name/ IP The network hostname or IP address of the database server. - Use Kerberos Authentication (Oracle only, optional) Whether to use kerberos to authenticate to the database.
 This box is clear by default.
-Before Kerberos may be used, the appliance must be properly configured - refer to these instructions (link to appliance Kerberos configuration instructions[1]).
-If this box is checked, the application authenticates with the Kerberos KDC before connecting to the database, then uses its Kerberos credentials to authenticate to the database instead of a login/password.
-When Kerberos is enabled, the "Login ID" field is treated as the Kerberos user principal name.
+Before Kerberos may be used, the appliance must be properly configured - refer to these instructions (link to appliance kerberos configuration instructions[1]).
+If this box is checked, the application authenticates with the kerberos KDC before connecting to the database, then uses its kerberos credentials to authenticate to the database instead of a login/password.
+When kerberos is enabled, the "Login ID" field is treated as the kerberos user principal name.
 The password, if supplied, is used to authenticate the user principal with the KDC.
-The password field may be left blank if the keytab set during appliance configuration contains keys for the user principal. - Login ID The user login this connector will use to connect to the database (not applicable for Kerberos Authentication). - Password The password associated with the Login ID or Username.
+The password field may be left blank if the keytab set during appliance configuration contains keys for the user principal. - Login ID The user login this connector will use to connect to the database (not applicable to Kerberos Authentication). - Password The password associated with the Login ID or Username.
 (This password is stored encrypted.) - Principal Name (Kerberos Authentication only) The name of the Kerberos user principal to use when authenticating with the KDC.
 The realm portion of the principal may be omitted if it matches the configured default realm. - Service Principal (Sybase with Use Kerberos Authentication only) The name of the Sybase service instance. - Port The TCP port of the server. - SID (Oracle only) Oracle System ID (SID). - Instance Name (MS SQL Server only) The name of the instance.
 This is optional.
 If the instance name is specified, the connector ignores the specified "Port" and attempts to connect to the "SQL Server Browser Service" on port 1434 to retrieve the connection information for the SQL Server instance.
-If the instance name is provided, be sure to make exceptions in the firewall for port 1434 as well as the particular port that the SQL Server instance listens to. - Custom Driver Name (Generic only) The name of the JDBC driver class, including Java package name. - JDBC URL (Generic and Advanced connector mode for Oracle, MS SQL Server, and Sybase only) The custom JDBC URL, typically including hostname/IP and port number. - Connection Properties File A Java properties file to specify configurations for the JDBC connection.
-See Database Connection Properties for more information.
+If the instance name is provided, be sure to make exceptions in the firewall for port 1434 as well as the particular port that the SQL Server instance listens to. - Custom Driver Name (Generic only) The name of the JDBC driver class, including Java package name. - JDBC URL (Generic and Advanced connector mode for Oracle, MS SQL Server, and Sybase only) The custom JDBC URL, typically including hostname/IP and port number.